ytxmobile98/command-line-argument-parsing/parsing-arguments-in-c.md

 | <code>_const char *_ **name**</code> | This field is the name of the option.
 It is a string. |
 | <code>_int_ **has_arg**</code> | This field says whether the option takes an argument.
 It is an integer, and there are three legitimate values: `no_argument`, `required_argument` and `optional_argument`. |
 | <code>_int *_ **flag**</code><br/><code>_int_ **val**</code> | <p>These fields control how to report or act on the option when it occurs.</p><p>If `flag` is a null pointer, then the `val` is a value which identifies this option.
 Often these values are chosen to uniquely identify particular long options.</p><p>If `flag` is not a null pointer, it should be the address of an `int` variable which is the flag for this option.
 The value in `val` is the value to store in the flag to indicate that the option was seen.</p> |

+#### The `getopt_long` Function

+Decode options from the vector `argv` (whose length is `argc`).
+The argument `shortopts` describes the short options to accept, just as it does in `getopt`.
+The argument `longopts` describes the long options to accept (see above).

+When `getopt_long` encounters a short option, it does the same thing that `getopt` would do: it returns the character code for the option, and stores the option's argument (if it has one) in `optarg`.

+When `getopt_long` encounters a long option, it takes actions based on the `flag` and `val` fields of the definition of that option.
+The option name may be abbreviated as long as the abbreviation is unique.

+If `flag` is a null pointer, then `getopt_long` returns the contents of `val` to indicate which option it found.
+You should arrange distinct values in the `val` field for options with different meanings, so you can decode these values after `getopt_long` returns.
+If the long option is equivalent to a short option, you can use the short option's character code in `val`.

+If `flag` is not a null pointer, that means this option should just set a flag in the program.
+The flag is a variable of type `int` that you define.
+Put the address of the flag in the `flag` field.
+Put in the `val` field the value you would like this option to store in the flag.
+In this case, `getopt_long` returns `0`.

+For any long option, getopt_long tells you the index in the array longopts of the options definition, by storing it into `*indexptr`.
+You can get the name of the option with `longopts[*indexptr].name`.
+So you can distinguish among long options either by the values in their `val` fields or by their indices.
+You can also distinguish in this way among long options that set flags.

+When a long option has an argument, `getopt_long` puts the argument value in the variable `optarg` before returning.
+When the option has no argument, the value in `optarg` is a null pointer.
+This is how you can tell whether an optional argument was supplied.

+When `getopt_long` has no more options to handle, it returns `-1`, and leaves in the variable `optind` the index in `argv` of the next remaining argument.

 ## References